mdarlow/Internship-C-Sharp/README.md

 ## Introduction

-The C# Live Project at the Tech Academy is a two week sprint through the TheatreCMS project.
+The C# Live Project at the Tech Academy is a two-week sprint through the TheatreCMS project.
 The purpose of this project is to work as a team to update a theater/acting company website for users who are not technically saavy and want to easily manage what displays in their website.
 Since the project started months before I was brought in and therefore many features were already built, during those two weeks I had the opportunity to work on several [front end stories](#front-end-stories).

 ## Front End Stories